The Best Places to Live and Work in Europe

-For some Tax professionals, they have a destination and lifestyle in mind but for others their search is more open minded.
-Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best jobs in the most ideal locations.
+For some tax professionals, they have a destination and lifestyle in mind but for others, their search is more open-minded.
+Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best jobs in the ideal locations.

 Zürich, Switzerland - more than a financial centre

 Switzerland’s largest city and economic heart has built a reputation for being one of the finest cities in Europe to relocate to.